thethemefoundry/developer-docs/make/hooks.md

 apply_filters( 'make_customizer_panels', $panels );
 ```

-Filter the array of panel definitions for the Customizer.
+Filter: Modify the array of panel definitions for the Customizer.

 ##### Returns: